-Endnote 1: The cool relations that existed between the USSR and Poland became cooler still across 1942 due to the question mark hanging over the fate of the still-missing officers.
+Endnote 1: The cool relations that existed between the USSR and Poland became cooler still across 1942 due to the question mark hanging over the fate of the still-missing officers, NCOs and members of other government services.
 Grim evidence would soon be revealed after the Germans uncovered the Katyn forest burial site, with Joseph Goebbels maximising the discovery and subsequent findings by independent observers in 1943 that the USSR was responsible.
-The Soviet response was to obfuscate, lie and play the role of victim, claiming the Germans committed the atrocity during the summer of 1941 and that the Poles were spreading spurious lies.
+The Soviet response was to obfuscate, lie and play the role of victim, claiming the Germans committed the atrocity during the summer of 1941 and that the Poles were spreading spurious lies by claiming it as a Soviet atrocity.
 The Poles refused to apologise or retract the accusation, instead deciding to highlight the atrocity.
 This provoked Stalin to break off relations with the Polish government-in-exile and gear Soviet propaganda towards discrediting Poland.

 Evidence was eventually planted to fit the Soviet version of events after the site fell into Red Army hands in 1944.
 Those who had investigated the site beforehand and who had subsequently fallen into Soviet hands quickly recanted their testimonies that the dead were most likely murdered in 1940 by the NKVD.
 In the interests of maintaining a unified front, both Britain and the USA sat on their own investigative reports that pointed to Soviet foul play.
 After the war, the USSR went to further lengths to have Katyn recognised as a German atrocity.
 In late 1980s and 1990s, the Soviet Union and then Russia inched towards accepting Soviet culpability.
 Evidence has been made available from the Yeltsin era onwards, although many critical files are believed to still be withheld and are unlikely to be released any time soon.